 No. American First Finance reports accounts accurately and according to regulatory requirements.
 The information we report is required to be complete and accurate.
 Accordingly, we will not modify accurate credit reporting as a courtesy.

 American First Finance is required to report accounts that are paid off in full as ‘closed/paid in full.’
-For example, an installment loan is a type of credit account which is considered ‘closed’ when repaid in full.
+For example, an installment loan is a type of credit account that is considered ‘closed’ when repaid in full.

 If you believe that any information contained in your credit report is incomplete or inaccurate, an easy way to file your dispute is online through credit reporting agencies.
 You can visit their website or call them directly and include the following items in your dispute communication: